Early Spay and Neuter

 ES&N has been done

-with the Australian Labradoodle for over 5 years now and we have had very good reports of its success.
-Not only does the ALA support and practice ES&N but also your local RSPCA/Animal Humans Societies encourage this practice.
-These animal rescue organizations have been taking in unwanted litters and early spay and neutering young puppies before they go to new homes for several years now with a high success rate.
+with the Australian Labradoodle since the association formed in 1998.
+Not only does the ALA support and practice ES&N but also your local RSPCA/Animal Humane Societies encourage this practice.
+These animal rescue organizations have been taking in unwanted litters and early spay and neutering young puppies before they go to new homes for several years now with a high success rate. .

 ES&N not only protects the buyer